crispweed/swapbill_full/docs/example/backedsell.rst

 Listing buy offers
 -------------------

-The next step is to check the buy offers currently posted to the blockchain, to get an idea of the current excange rate:
+The next step is to check the buy offers currently posted to the blockchain, to get an idea of the current exchange rate:

     ~/git/swapbill $ python Client.py get_buy_offers